Muirfield/pocketmine-plugins/ItemCasePE/README.md

 Changes
 -------

+* 1.0.6 : Update for PM1.6dev
+  - changed isPlaceable for canBePlaced
 * 1.0.5 : BugFix
   - Fixed a small bug related to new wave mode.
 * 1.0.4 : new wave vs classic